cbcrg/tcoffee/docs/tcoffee_manual.rst

-Extracting Sequences According to a Pattern
+Extracting sequences according to a pattern
 -------------------------------------------
 You can extract any sequence by requesting a specific pattern to be found either in the name, the comment or the sequence.
 For instance, if you want to extract all the sequences whose name contain the word HUMAN: